kjarm32/portfolio/README.md

 </p>
 <p align="center"><em>Left: payload integration before balloon release.
 Right: thermocouple calibration rig with a controlled heat source and measurement circuit.</em></p>

 Instrumentation that isn't calibrated isn't useful.
-I built the thermocouple calibration and validation pipeline for HyCUBE — converting raw sensor logs into calibration fits, error boundary plots, and review-ready validation figures.
+I built the thermocouple calibration and validation pipeline for HyCUBE, converting raw sensor logs into calibration fits, error boundary plots, and review-ready validation figures.
 The output of this work was a documented flight-readiness determination for the thermal sensing subsystem.

 **What I built and validated**